You are here: Urology Textbook > Surgery (procedures) > TURP

 Monopolar current is used in standard TURP, with different cutting and coagulation programs comparable to open surgery.
 The coagulation effect is produced by the current flow from the resection loop through the prostate tissue to the return electrode.
 The irrigation solution used in transurethral resection with monopolar current must be salt-free to prevent current flow through the irrigation fluid.
 The salt-free irrigation fluid harbors a risk for TUR syndrome if large amounts of fluid enter the circulation (see below).

 It is essential to avoid unnecessarily high current power, as collateral damage to the sphincter of the urethra and the cavernous nerve is possible.
-The padding of the patient must be kept dry to prevent burns.
+The patient's padding must be kept dry to prevent burns.
 Bipolar resection with isotonic saline irrigation is an excellent alternative to monopolar TURP.

 Different wire loops and electrodes: